ajgustafson/Portfolio/ImageEditor/README.md

 The program will continue to process commands until there are no more lines in the file, or it reaches a line in the file beginning with the command "quit".

-To run the program from the MCVDriver main method, put the argument "-script" and set the file source path for the command text file as the second program argument for the MCVDriver class main method.
+To run the program from the MCVDriver main method, use the argument "-script" and set the file source path for the command text file as the second program argument for the MCVDriver class main method.
 Then run the MCVDriver main method.

-To run the program from the command line, download the Assignment10.jar file.
+To run the program from the command line, download the ImageEditor.jar file.
 In the command line, type "java -jar" followed by the jar file name, "-script", and the batch command file name (each separated by a space).